joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/11/us/venezuelan-migrants-florida-doral-refugees.html?searchResultPosition=1

 **The Hunt to Arm Ukraine Leads to Difficult Choices**\
 `The U.S. and NATO are scouring the world for new sources of old weapons to send to Ukraine.
-But it risks as much peril for some nation as it does promise for Kyiv.`\
+But it risks as much peril for some nations as it does promise for Kyiv.`\
 https://nytimes.com/2022/10/11/world/europe/ukraine-cyprus-arms-race.html?searchResultPosition=2

 **NASA Spacecraft Smashed Asteroid Into New Orbit in Planetary Defense Test**\